OrchardCMS/OrchardCore.Commerce/docs/features/workflows.md

 These events get triggered by `WorkflowShoppingCartEvents` which implements the `IShoppingCartEvents` interface.
 For each you can access the input as a .NET object using the `Context` workflow input and the serialized version as the `JSON` workflow input.
 All of these workflows expect to return one or more outputs which is passed back to the invoking code.

 > ⚠ If you want to return an altered version of the input as the output, please always just the JSON which is already serialized in the expected format used by OrchardCore.Commerce's converters.
-For example you can use the JS experssion `JSON.parse(input('JSON'))`.
+For example you can use the JS expression `JSON.parse(input('JSON'))`.

 > ℹ When your output contains `LocalizedHtmlString`, it can be represented in JS either as `string` or `{ Name: string, Value: string }`.
 In case of just `string` the same text becomes `LocalizedHtmlString.Name` and `LocalizedHtmlString.Value` too.